soyersoyer/fmp4streamer/README.md

 # Motivation
 I wanted to stream my raspberry camera to the browser.
 I found some solution, but I think they are not optimal or too heavy (more than 100MB) or too hard to install, so I decided to write one which doesn't have too many dependencies.

-The fmp4streamer doesn't have any dependencies other than python and V4L2, but they are installed by default.
+Fmp4streamer doesn't have any dependencies other than Python and V4L2, but they are installed by default.

 It adds fMP4 (fragmented MP4) headers to the h264 stream.
 It uses the python http server to serve it to the browser.